Controls – Notes and Cautions

 The AMPS command has effect over all other modes of operation.
 It limits absolute maximum power available from the drive amp to the motor windings as a function of percent duty cycle of PWM (Pulse Width Modulation).
 The AMPS command should be used when it is desired to limit motor torque to a sensitive or torque input limited load.
 It may also be used to reduce the chance of reaching peak over current errors on high acceleration applications.

-Error Handling, Motor Status Bits & Internal Conditions
+Error Handling, Motor Status Bits and Internal Conditions

 SmartMotors have many 16 Bit status words that contain interrupt registers triggered by selected events.
 These events include Position Errors reached, Over Current reached, Limit Switch conditions, Syntax errors and so on.
 In the newer SmartMotor servos, Bus Voltage, Drive Current, and SmartMotor Temperature are also available.
 By proper use of these status bits very simple and very flexible error handling can be achieved.
 Motors can be made to respond under varying load conditions in different ways and recover from any given software or hardware